Comparing Coverage QuotesPublished Dec 15, 2016

 Learn how to protect city drivers from the deadly effects of driver fatigue.
 Understand what causes it and what you can to prevent it or reduce the risk, even as you may face pressure to provide quality service while your resources diminish.

 Understand different forms of cooperation such as mutual aid agreements, joint powers contracts, service contracts, and contracts for shared resources or personnel.
 Read about common pitfalls and learn recommended provisions for minimizing claims and managing your liability risks.
-This memo includes sample hold-harmless contract language.
+This memo includes sample hold-harmless contract language and links to model agreements.

 Land Use Conditional Use PermitsPublished Sep 8, 2008